 - Use the camera’s liveview / LCD: If you are planning to take pictures, you can also safely look at the LCD when your camera is in liveview mode.
 However, in order to protect your camera from potential damage, you will first need to make sure to mount a very dense / strong neutral density filter (15+ stop solar eclipse ND filter like the Hitech ND 5.4 is ideal) in front of your lens.
 After that, make sure to turn off Auto ISO, set your camera ISO to the lowest number (something like ISO 100) and stop down your lens to something like f/8.
 This will ensure that very little light actually passes through your lens to potentially cause any damage to your camera sensor.

 If you have a point-and-shoot camera with a relatively small front lens element, the same eclipse glasses you wear to protect your vision could be used to view the solar eclipse.
 Just hold it directly in front of the lens and it should do the trick.

 One thing you will need to decide early on, is whether you are going to be photographing the entire sequence of the solar eclipse, or just the period of totality when the moon blocks the sun.
 I would personally recommend to document the whole sequence from the beginning to the end, so that you have pictures of all the phases – from partial eclipse to “diamond ring” to totality and back.
 The great thing about having the entire sequence in pictures, is that you can later combine images together, creating a nice-looking composite image.

 Bear in mind, you will have to be very patient though, as the process could take a while.
 If for whatever reason you cannot stay for the entire duration of the eclipse, then I would just focus on times near, during and right after totality.

-Camera settings are quite simple.
-Here is what I would recommend to use at the start of the eclipse:
+Here is what I would recommend to use in terms of camera settings at the start of the eclipse: